Packers hold on for 28-26 preseason win over Texans

+At just 39 years old, he was the head coach of the Green Bay Packers.

+“There was just a brief period of time when I looked up and you just see all the greats written all, in Lambeau,” he said.
+“It’s a pretty cool moment.
+It’s something I’ll never forget.”

-GREEN BAY, Wis.
-(AP) — DeShone Kizer was 8 for 13 with 102 yards and a touchdown and the Green Bay Packers topped the Houston Texans 28-26 in the preseason opener for both teams on Thursday night.
+DeShone Kizer was 8 for 13 with 102 yards and a touchdown and the Packers topped the Houston Texans 28-26 in the preseason opener for both teams and the first game for LaFleur as head coach.

+“I told the guys, ‘Whether it’s regular season or preseason, it always feels much better to win than lose,’ so I was happy about that.
+And more than anything else, I thought our guys gave great effort.”

 Tim Boyle added two second-half touchdown passes for the Packers as Aaron Rodgers had the night off.

+Rodgers, though, was on a headset all night, something LaFleur thought was helpful for the two-time MVP as he continues to get comfortable with the offense and the communication within it.

+“I think, more or less, again, the communication between myself and the quarterbacks,” LaFleur said.
+“You could see when we’re at practice sometimes, I don’t know if we’re playing the music too loud or what, but they’re having a hard time hearing me with Walkie Talkies.
+They said tonight was crystal clear.”

 With Deshaun Watson not playing and A.J.
-McCarron sidelined with a thumb injury on his right throwing hand, Job Webb, the only other quarterback on the Texans’ roster, played the entire game.
+McCarron sidelined with a thumb injury on his right throwing hand, Joe Webb, the only other quarterback on the Texans’ roster, played the entire game.
 The 10th-year veteran was 25 for 40 for 286 yards a touchdown and two interceptions.

+“Joe competed hard,” Houston coach Bill O’Brien said.
+“Joe’s really what we’re really looking for in a Houston Texan.
+He’s a smart, tough, dependable guy.
+He doesn’t get a whole lot of reps at quarterback and he went in there and competed hard.”

 Packers receiver Equanimeous St. Brown recovered a fumbled punt in the end zone for a 7-0 lead in the first quarter.